mdekalka/real-time-connections/README.md

 Runs the Node.js server on port 3002.

+Navigate to `sse-client` folder and run this command:
 ### `yarn start`

-Navigate to `sse-client` folder and run this command.\
 Runs a react app on port 3000.

+#
 See the section about [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) for more information.